UBC-MDS/Online-Shoppers-Purchasing-Intention-Prediction/README.md

 - `nb_conda_kernels` (version 2.3.1 or higher)
 - `jupyter lab` (version 4.2.0 or higher)
 - Python and packages listed in [environment.yaml](https://github.com/UBC-MDS/Online-Shoppers-Purchasing-Intention-Prediction/blob/main/environment.yaml)

+# License
+The code of this project licensed under the terms of the MIT license.
+If re-using/re-mixing please provide attribution and link to this webpage.
+The project report is under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license.